cosmos/ibc-go/docs/migrations/v3-to-v4.md

 It now accepts an `error` rather than a `string`.
 This was done in order to prevent accidental state changes.
 All error acknowledgements now contain a deterministic ABCI code and error message.
 It is the responsibility of the application developer to emit error details in events.

+Crossing hellos have been removed from 03-connection handshake negotiation.
+`PreviousConnectionId` in `MsgConnectionOpenTry` has been deprecated and is no longer used by core IBC.

 ### ICS27 - Interchain Accounts

 The `RegisterInterchainAccount` API has been modified to include an additional `version` argument.
 This change has been made in order to support ICS29 fee middleware, for relayer incentivization of ICS27 packets.